tlhunter/consumer-centric-api-design/book.md

 ## Data Design and Abstraction

+Interacting with data using a REST API is all about boiling down all of the intricate business logic and data storage your service provides into the four basic CRUD concepts (Create, Read, Update, Delete).
+Your application may have all sorts of complex actions such as sending a text message or resizing an image or moving a file, but if you do enough planning and abstraction, everything can be represented as CRUD.

 Planning how your API will look begins earlier than you'd think; first you need to decide how your data will be designed and how your core service / application will work.
 If you're doing [API First Development](http://blog.pop.co/post/67465239611/why-we-chose-api-first-development) this should be easy.
 If you're attaching an API to an existing project, you may need to provide more abstraction.

 Occasionally, a Collection can represent a database table, and a Resource can represent a row within that table.
 However, this is not the usual case.
 In fact, your API should abstract away as much of your data and business logic as possible.
 It is very important that you don't overwhelm Third-Party Developers with any complex application data, if you do they won't want to use your API.

 There are also many parts of your service which you SHOULD NOT expose via API at all.
 A common example is that many APIs will not allow third parties to create users.

 Sometimes multiple tables should be represented as a single resource.
-Maybe even one table having multiple resources, if it makes sense.
+Maybe even one table having multiple resources, if it makes sense (although, you may have made some poor database design decisions).

 TODO: Examples of bad abstractions